What is HDMI Input Used For?

 Final Words

-So the answer to the question “what is HDMI input used for?” is relatively straightforward.
+So the answer to the question “What is HDMI input used for?” is relatively straightforward.
 An HDMI input port receives A/V signals from the source device and then broadcasts them to the user in video, audio, or both signals.

 Also Read: Can You Add HDMI Ports to a Computer?